Salesforce data migration is a challenging project for most operations leaders.

-Loss of Activity Data During CRM Data Migration
+Activity Data Loss During Salesforce Data Migration

-The biggest problem during CRM data migration is loss of historical data.
+The biggest problem during Salesforce data migration is loss of historical data.
 This does not include data related to opportunities and accounts in the old CRM.
 This data loss caters to multiple fields within opportunities.
 Examples include email exchanges, opportunity contacts, or notes associated with deals.

 With such crucial activity data missing, revenue teams lose sight of many deals.
 With the loss of this activity data, revenue leaders miss out on finding answers to critical questions that move the revenue needs.